SUMMARY OF RULES FOR CENTRE COMPETITION

 - Athletes wearing spikes should roll off high jump bags (which cost over $1,000 each) and not walk on them.

-- Spike shoes must be carried in a shoe bag to the start of the competition area.
+- For the 2020-21 season, spike shoes must be carried in a shoe bag to the marshalling area, directly adjacent to the entrance of the track.
 They are not be worn at all in the spectator areas.

 - Each event will only be called twice.
 No individual will be called for an event.